 - Drain water from potato starch and water mixture.
 Add egg white and mix until well combined.
 Add pork to the starch and mix to coat.
 Carefully add a small batch of the pork to the frying oil and fry until crispy, about 3-4 minutes.
 Remove and drain on a paper-towel-lined tray.
 Repeat with remaining pork.

 - Combine soy sauce and rice vinegar for dipping sauce.
 Serve pork with sweet and sour sauce on top or on the side.
 Dip pork in sweet and sour sauce followed by the soy sauce vinegar mixture.

 **Helpful tips and common mistakes

 The trick to achieving crispy pork in tangsuyuk is all in the potato starch batter.
-Potato starch is commonly used for tangsuyuk and some packages even come with directions written on them.
+Nowadays, you can even buy bags of potato starch with directions on how to make tangsuyuk on the back.